 People with an HSV-2 infection can transmit genital herpes while experiencing no symptoms.
 HSV-2 is most contagious during an outbreak of sores.

-Pregnant people with symptoms of genital herpes should speak to a doctor, as there is a risk of neonatal herpes.
+Pregnant people with symptoms of genital herpes should speak with a healthcare professional, as there is a risk of neonatal herpes.

 The